eltonbautista/react-shopping-cart/README.md

 # Meemo Boutique
-__A shopping cart application created with React.js and styled with vanilla CSS.__
+__A shopping cart application created with React.js, tested with Jest, and styled with vanilla CSS.__

 ### Project objectives:
 - __Apply previously learned concepts to create a functioning multipage Shopping Cart Application with React and React Router.__